 To temporarily reestablish some connections across the river some ferries between given pairs of cities are planned.
 In order for the ferries to be able to land in the cities, each city has to construct exactly one dock.
 In each city, this dock can be built either on the left or each side of the city.
 Each city should have a dock, even if there is no ferry connection including it.

 No new bridges across the river are planned.
 If one wants to cross the river one does have to use the ferry.
 In order for it to be as easy as possible to cross the river as many ferry connections as possible should cross the river, i.e. depart and land on different river sides.
-A ferry connection from city AA to city BB crosses the river for example, if the dock in AA is on the left and in BB is on the right side of the river.
+A ferry connection from city to city crosses the river for example, if the dock in is on the left and in is on the right side of the river.
 But if both docks are on the same side than this ferry does not cross the river.

 Now the mayors of these cities have to decide on which side to construct their docks.
 Can you help them build their docks so that as many ferries as possible cross the river?